 G. Wildfire Mitigation.
-All new subdivisions which are located completely or partially within areas identified as the A or B zone on the Community at Risk Map, or other areas that fall outside of the A or B zone of the Community at Risk Map that have native vegetative cover deemed to be a wildfire risk, will require the submittal of a Comprehensive Wildfire Mitigation Plan.
-This Wildfire Mitigation Plan shall define defensible space standards to be met in the subdivision as recommended in Colorado State Forest Service, Creating Wildifre-Defensible Zones, Fire 2012-1.
+All new subdivisions which are located completely or partially within areas identified as the A or B zone on the Community at Risk Map, or other areas that fall outside of the A or B zone of the Community at Risk Map that have native vegetative cover deemed to be a wildfire risk, will be reviewed for a recommendation of a Wildfire Mitigation Plan or a waiver.
+Wildfire Mitigation in the subdivision should take place upon development of each lot and overseen by the developer or established HOA, as recommended in Colorado State Forest Service, wildfire mitigation publications.

 1. Planning Department Review and Waiver.
-All new subdivisions which are not located completely or partially within areas identified as the A or B zone on the Community at Risk Map, or are located within the A or B Community at Risk Map but do not have vegetative cover may request a waiver from the Planning Department.
-Upon review and approval of the waiver request, the applicant may submit an affidavit with directional photographs of the property for which a development application was submitted.
-This affidavit shall define defensible space standards to be met in the subdivision as recommended in Colorado State Forest Service, Creating Wildfire-Defensible Zones, Fire 2012-1.
+All new subdivisions which are not located completely or partially within areas identified as the A or B zone on the Community at Risk Map, or are located within the A or B Community at Risk Map but do not have vegetative cover may be recommended for a waiver from the Planning Department.
+This affidavit shall define defensible space standards to be met in the subdivision as recommended by the Colorado State Forest Service.